SesamResearch/rdfcl/rdfcl.md

 RDFCL Class Global Validation Rule
 ----------------------------------

-Making a resource an instance of rdfcl:Class is a declaration that the resource may be used as a type for other resources.
+Making a resource an instance of rdfcl:Type is a declaration that the resource may be used as a type for other resources.

 Example:

-example:person rdf:a rdfcl:Class
+example:person rdf:type rdfcl:Type

 The global validation rule associated with this declaration is describes as follows: